CIMES-USNA-UMA/BaroWavelet/README.md

-Developed by Alvaro Chao-Ecija (intern student at the Department of Physiology and the Autonomic Nervous System Unit at CIMES, University of Malaga), constituting part of my Final Degree Project, under the supervision of MD-Phd.
+Developed by Alvaro Chao-Ecija (intern student at the Department of Physiology and the Autonomic Nervous System Unit at CIMES, University of Malaga), constituting part of my Final Degree Project, under the supervision of MD-PhD.
 Marc Stefan Dawid Milner.

 ## Installation